 CAUSE OF ACTION: Subrogation action brought by EMC, et al. and insurance carriers to recover property damages and business interruption losses when the burner failed at the Methanol Plant on or about July 27, 1998.

-STATUS: ne of the parties ha answered.
+STATUS: One of the parties has answered.

+4. City of Morgan’s Point v.
+Harris County Appraisal District, et al. No. 2000-43464 333rd Judicial District Court, Harris County, Texas (Filed September 1, 2000) (Rosenbaum /Vinson & Elkins) (Kyle) NEW ITEM

+CAUSE OF ACTION: This is an appeal by the City of Morgan’s Point from an order of the Harris County Appraisal Board dismissing the City’s challenge of the tax valuations for EGP Fuels Company and many other defendants that own property within the City of Morgan’s Point.

+STATUS: EGP Fuels filed a plea to the jurisdiction, special and general denials on October 6, 2000.

 ENRON LIQUIDS PIPELINE COMPANY